 Individuals with SWSD experience insomnia—that is, difficulty falling asleep, maintaining sleep, or waking too early with an inability to fall back asleep—and/or excessive sleepiness during waking hours.
 Other features of SWSD include nonrestorative sleep, irritability and depression, low energy, concentration difficulties, and slow reaction times.
 Understandably, those with SWSD experience negative effects on their personal and professional lives.
 They are also at increased risk of health issues such as obesity, heart disease, and diabetes.

-You may also consider meeting with your employer to discuss your schedule.
-SWSD is often very treatable when readjustment to a traditional work schedule is made.
-If this is not possible, you may be able to adjust your schedule so that you have more rest periods between workdays.
-If your insomnia persists despite a change to a traditional work schedule, we welcome you to reconnect with HALEO to learn about our insomnia program and whether it is an appropriate next step for you.
+If it is possible to adjust your work schedule to a more traditional schedule or to one that includes more rest periods between workdays, this may help improve your sleep.
+If your sleep issues persist despite a change to a more traditional work schedule, we welcome you to reconnect with HALEO to learn about our programs and to determine an appropriate next step for you.